wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 sent by calling `sendResponseDown()`, with the data pointer either from the data array, if a data entry exists, or from the MSHR.

+##### handleFetchInvX()

+Method `handleFetchInv()` handles event `FetchInvX`, which downgrades an exclusive block and also sends data in the response event.
+This event will only be sent to an exclusive owner.

+Blocks in state `I` and `IB` will simply ignore this event.
+But for `I` state blocks, the event might be a retry, and therefore `cleanUpAfterRequest()` is called to remove the event from the MSHR and to retry the next one in the MSHR register.

+Blocks in state `E_B` and `M_B` are handled by simply transiting the state to `S_B`.
+The event also completes immediately.
+Note that in these two cases, no response event is sent, since the flush event that was sent earlier to the lower level will be properly treated as the response to the downgrade request.